 - the issue of a superintendent registrar’s certificate

-Banns must be published on 3 Sundays preceding the solemnisation of the marriage.
-A common licence obviates the need for publication of banns and enables couples to marry without delay.
+Banns must be published on three Sundays preceding the marriage.
+A common licence removes the need for publication of banns and enables couples to marry without delay.
 It is granted by the Church of England or Church in Wales authorities.
 A special licence is issued only in exceptional circumstances.
-It enables a marriage to be solemnised according to the rites of the Church of England or Church in Wales at any time and place, for example, in an unlicensed chapel or hospital.
+It enables a marriage to take place according to the rites of the Church of England or Church in Wales at any time and place, for example, in an unlicensed chapel or hospital.

-For marriage by superintendent registrar’s certificate, one or both of the parties to the marriage must have lived in a registration district in England and Wales for at least 7 days immediately before giving notice of intention to marry.
-Each party must give his or her own notice, in person, to the superintendent registrar of the registration district in which he or she resides.
-After giving notice of intention to marry there is a further 15 clear-day waiting period before the marriage may take place.
-The marriage may take place up to 1 year from the date that notice was given.
-Under the provisions of the Marriage (Registrar General’s Licence) Act 1970, where 1 of the parties is seriously ill, not expected to recover and cannot be moved to a place of marriage, the Registrar General can issue a licence for a marriage to take place anywhere without delay.
-Only 1 notice of marriage is given and the licence is valid for a month.
+For marriage by superintendent registrar’s certificate, one or both of the parties to the marriage must have lived in a registration district in England and Wales for at least seven days immediately before giving notice of intention to marry.
+Each party must give their own notice, in person, to the superintendent registrar of the registration district in which they reside.
+This does not have to be done on the same day.
+After giving notice of intention to marry, there is a further 29-day waiting period before the marriage may take place.
+The marriage may take place up to one year from the date that notice was given.
+Under the provisions of the Marriage (Registrar General’s Licence) Act 1970, where one of the parties is seriously ill, not expected to recover and cannot be moved to a place of marriage, the Registrar General can issue a licence for a marriage to take place anywhere without delay.
+Only one notice of marriage is given, and the licence is valid for a month.

-There are 2 distinct procedures for marriage in England and Wales.
-Marriage may be solemnised according to the rites and ceremonies of the Church of England or the Church in Wales, and in all but a few cases this will be after ecclesiastical preliminaries.
-All other marriages must be preceded by civil preliminaries.
-All religious marriages with the exception of marriages solemnised according to the rites of the Society of Friends, those professing the Jewish religion, marriages of the housebound and detained and marriages by Registrar General’s licence must be solemnised in buildings registered for the purpose.
+There are two distinct procedures for marriage in England and Wales.
+Marriage may take place according to the rites and ceremonies of the Church of England or the Church in Wales, and in all but a few cases this will be after giving ecclesiastical notice.
+All other marriages must be preceded by giving civil notice.
+All religious marriages, with the exception of marriages that take place according to the rites of the Society of Friends, those professing the Jewish religion, marriages of those who are housebound and detained, and marriages by Registrar General’s licence, must take place in buildings registered for the purpose.

-Religious marriages other than those solemnised according to the rites and ceremonies of the Church of England, Church in Wales, Society of Friends or of the Jewish religion must usually take place in a building registered for marriages.
+Religious marriages other than those that take place according to the rites and ceremonies of the Church of England, Church in Wales, Society of Friends or of the Jewish religion must usually take place in a building registered for marriages.
 For a building to be certified as a place of worship, the principal use of the building must be for religious worship.Back to table of contents

 Marriage statistics are based on details collected in the marriage register.
-The majority of the details are supplied by the bride and bridegroom to the person registering the marriage.
+The majority of the details are supplied by the couple to the person registering the marriage.
 This person may be a member of the clergy, an authorised person for a religious marriage, a secretary of a synagogue, a registering officer of the Society of Friends or a civil registrar.

 Prior to 2011, marriage entries were collated by registrars in the registration district where they occurred.
-The entries were then sent to the General Register Office (GRO) for the compilation of central records and indexes.
+The entries were then sent to the General Register Office (GRO) for the compilation of central records and indexes in the month following the end of each quarter.
 Certified copies of each completed marriage entry appearing in the marriage register (both civil and religious) were also sent to the Office for National Statistics (ONS) by GRO on a regular basis.
 Once received, the forms were entered onto ONS systems and verified.
 Examples of marriage forms used for civil and religious marriages are reproduced in Appendix A.

 The data analysed in the tables are summarised in this section.

-- marital status (prior to marriage) is recorded as a condition in the marriage entry
+- legal partnership status (prior to marriage) is recorded as a condition in the marriage entry

-- age at marriage (in years) is provided by both bride and bridegroom
+- age at marriage (in years) is provided by both partners

-Details of usual residence of bride and bridegroom at the time of marriage are recorded in the marriage entry, but are not recorded electronically.
+Details of usual residence of each partner at the time of marriage are recorded in the marriage entry.
 The information is not used for geographic analyses of marriages because the addresses given are not necessarily the same as the long-term addresses before marriage, or the same as the residence of the couple after marriage.

-Supplied by the person(s) solemnising and registering the marriage:
+Supplied by the person(s) performing and registering the marriage: